Magnetoresistance and transistor-like behavior of double quantum dots connected to ferromagnetic and superconductor leads: Introduction

-In this work we propose a prototype of a molecular transistor by combining two quantum dots with a superconductor and two ferromagnetic electrodes.
-A schematic diagram of the system is shown in figure \ref{esquema}.
-There are two ferromagnetic electrodes, $F_{1}$ and $F_{2}$, attached to the first quantum dot and a superconductor electrode is connected to the second one.
+By considering the outstanding properties of crossed ARs and the promising feature of double QDs, we propose a prototype of a molecular transistor by combining two QDs with a superconductor and two ferromagnetic electrodes.
+A schematic diagram of the system is shown in Fig. \ref{esquema}.
+There are two ferromagnetic electrodes, $F_{1}$ and $F_{2}$, attached to the first QD and a superconductor electrode is connected to the second one.
 The dot coupled to the ferromagnetic electrodes ($F$) is called $a$, and $b$ is the one coupled to the superconductor ($S$).
 The superconductor has its chemical potential fixed to zero, and independent voltage bias are applied to the ferromagnets which are called $V_{1}$ and $V_{2}$.
+There are also gate potentials applied to the dots, denoted by $V_{ga}$ and $V_{gb}$.
+By exploring the resonant structure of the local density of states (LDOS) and the non-local feature of the crossed AR, we show that is possible to switch the current at one ferromagnetic lead by the applied bias in the second one.
+In addition, the magnetoresistance sign can also be changed through the bias.
+The control of the current via external parameters can be of interest in applications of molecular electronics.